yoheimuta/protolint/README.md

 ## Usage

 ```
-pl lint example.proto example2.proto # file mode, specify multiple specific files
+protolint lint example.proto example2.proto # file mode, specify multiple specific files
-pl lint .                            # directory mode, search for all .proto files recursively
+protolint lint .                            # directory mode, search for all .proto files recursively
-pl .                                 # same as "pl lint ."
+protolint .                                 # same as "protolint lint ."
-pl lint -config_dir_path=path/to .   # search path/to for .protolint.yaml
+protolint lint -config_dir_path=path/to .   # search path/to for .protolint.yaml
-pl lint -fix .                       # automatically fix some of the problems reported by some rules
+protolint lint -fix .                       # automatically fix some of the problems reported by some rules
-pl list                              # list all current lint rules being used
+protolint list                              # list all current lint rules being used
 ```

 ## Rules